HANDS-Research-Group/HNN_Soil_Reaction_Front/README.md

 ## Get Started

-0. Make sure all of above dependencies are installed before running the code
+0. Make sure all of the above dependencies are installed before running the code

 1. Specify parameters in the final.py
 Hyperparameters:
 ```
 WHETHER_TRAIN = True  ## Training the model from scratch.
-If using pre-trained model, please set to False.
+If using the pre-trained model, please set it to False.
 ONLYBEST = True       ## Only train/test the best performance models ['7a', '7b', '9a', '11a', '11c', '14a','14b']; Set to False if training all models.
-HOME_DIR = "./test"   ## Define the directory where result will be saved.
+HOME_DIR = "./test"   ## Define the directory where the result will be saved.
 ```

 2. Input data: Input data is saved in data/all_data.csv